 The chemotherapy is prepared by the Infusion Center Pharmacy, which helps improve turnaround times for our patients.
 The Infusion Center abides by the Oncology Nursing Society guidelines for administering chemotherapy.
 Every nurse on the team has had appropriate training in handling chemotherapy agents.
 Your nurses will double check your arm band, your oncologist’s chemotherapy orders and any other important aspects of your care.

-Located on the second floor of the hospital, the Infusion Center at Southwestern is open 24/7, every day of the year.
+The Infusion Center at Southwestern is located on the second floor of the hospital, and infusion services are offered 24/7, every day of the year.

 Patients’ chemotherapy treatments are scheduled, but you have the option to provide your schedulers with your preference for administration time.
 All efforts will be made to accommodate your requested time with each visit.
 Your specific length of treatment will be taken into consideration when scheduling administration.
 If necessary, it may be possible for you to come early the following day if your treatment is particularly long.